MamonAburawi/FirebaseAuth/README.md

 # before start

-1- enable the email auth from firebase console.
+1- Enable the email and phone auth from firebase console.

-2- enable the phone auth from firebase console.
+2- Copy SHA1 and SHA-256 keys from your project and paste them to the firebase console.

-3- add both SHA-1 and SHA-256 to firebase console which is used for phone authenticate.
+3- In the Google Cloud Console, enable the Android DeviceCheck API for your project.
+The default Firebase API Key will be used and needs to be allowed to access the DeviceCheck API

 # Features